 The ? operator plays very important role in C# with respect to code performance.
 The ? operator is most commonly known as conditional operator in C#.
-In this article I will explain with code example ans see how we can make use of ? operator in order to run our C# code faster.
+In this article, I will explain with a code example and see how we can make use of ? operator in order to improve the code execution speed.

 C# Performance Improvement Tips – Use of ? operator

 The ? operator can be used in various reason in C#.
 Below are the few basic code constructs explained with example.

 - The ?? used as Null coalescing operator

 - The ? used as Null conditional operator